 Interestingly enough, Jowan does not observe that the mage Warden is lonely and isolated because of her power.
 Instead, he envies her!
-Which, I think, has more to do with his feelings of self-worth as a result of his mother's abuse and neglect (man, these characters were so wonderfully written).
+Which, I think, has more to do with his feelings of self-worth as a result of his mother's abuse and neglect.

 Trying to be a blood mage was Jowan's way of trying to be as good as the Warden.
 Instead, he got caught, lied to his friend—and his lover's!—face about it, and took them all down with him.

 Basically, Jowan was willing to throw the Warden under the bus and risk imprisonment and torture for his lover, Lily, if it meant he got to escape the Circle and becoming a Tranquil.

 This is what makes Jowan's betrayal so sad, deep, and thoroughly infuriating.